sunpengfei1122/Adaptive_axonal_delay/README.md

 ## **What is this repository for?**

-Learnable axonal delay module with adaptive training scheduler to adjust the caps of axonal delays of each layer.
+A learnable axonal delay module is implemented with an adaptive training scheduler that dynamically adjusts the caps of axonal delays for each layer.
+The 'main.py' file provides an example of how to train the SHD dataset using two feed-forward SNNs with neuron-wise delay sharing, achieving a performance level of approximately 92.4%.

 # Result
 ```